shakfu/py-js/README.md

 ### Current Status of Builders

-As of this writing this project uses a combination of a `Makefile` in the project root, a basic `cmake` build option and a custom python build system, `builder`, which resides in the `py-js/source/py/builder` package.
+As mentioned earlier, as of this writing this project uses a combination of a `Makefile` in the project root, a basic `cmake` build option and a custom python build system, `builder`, which resides in the `py-js/source/py/builder` package.
 The `Makefile` is a kind of 'frontend' to the more complex python build system.
 The latter can be used directly of course.
 A view into its many options can be obtained by typing the following:

 ```bash
 cd py-js/source/py